Espyo/Pikifen/source/source/lib/easy_spat_nav/readme.md

 * When looping through an edge of the GUI, it's skipping over an item.
   * Make sure there's at least a small gap between the items and the edges of the GUI.
 If it doesn't, you can manually grow the limits by 0.01 without any real drawback.
 * The algorithm is picking the wrong item and I can't understand why.
-  * Try defining `SPAT_NAV_DEBUG` (or uncomment its line near the top of the header file).
-Then on every frame draw onto the window the contents provided by `Manager::lastNavInfo` in whatever way you want.
+  * Try defining `EASY_SPAT_NAV_DEBUG` (or uncomment its line near the top of the header file).
+Then on every frame draw onto the window the contents provided by `Interface::lastNavInfo` in whatever way you want.
 This should help you understand what the algorithm is doing and what you can customize to make it do what you want.
 * There's an item a bit out of the way, but I can't seem to reach it.
-  * Try `Manager::heuristics::singleLoopPass`.
+  * Try `Interface::heuristics::singleLoopPass`.

 ## Inner workings notes